 So that each party can meaningfully respond to the evidence prior to conclusion of the investigation, both parties are provided an equal opportunity to review the following: any evidence obtained as part of the investigation that is directly related to the allegations raised in a formal complaint; the evidence upon which the university does not intent to rely in reaching a determination regarding responsibility; and inculpatory or exculpatory evidence whether obtained from a party or other source.
-The parties will have ten (10) calendar days to review the evidence and submit a written response, which the investigator will consider prior to completion of the Investigative Report.
-Following the opportunity for the parties to review the evidence and respond in writing, the Administrative Investigator's findings of fact based on the preponderance of the evidence standard and the Administrative Investigator's analysis of allegations, defenses, and evidence presented in order to make the factual findings.
-Prior to the live hearing, the administrative investigator will send each party and the party's advisor, if any, the Investigative Report in an electronic format or a hard copy, for their review and written response.
-The parties can submit a written response to the Administrative Investigator to the Decision Maker promptly upon receipt of the written responses or upon the response deadline.
+The parties will have ten (10) business days to review the evidence and submit a written response, which the investigator will consider prior to completion of the Investigative Report.
+Following the opportunity for the parties to review the evidence and respond in writing, the Title IX investigator will create an Investigative Report that fairly summarizes relevant evidence, the Title IX investigator's findings of fact based on the preponderance of the evidence standard and the Title IX investigator's analysis of allegations, defenses, and evidence presented in order to make the factual findings.
+Prior to the live hearing, the Title IX investigator will send each party and the party's advisor, if any, the Investigative Report in an electronic format or a hard copy, for their review and written response.
+The parties can submit a written response to the Title IX investigator.
+The Investigative Report and written responses, if submitted, will be forwarded by the Administrative Investigator to the Decision Maker promptly upon receipt of the written responses or upon the response deadline.

-The Title IX Complaint and Resolution Procedures include a live hearing presided over by a Decision Maker.
+The Complaint Investigation and Resolution Procedures may include a live hearing presided over by a Decision-Making Body.
 At the University's discretion, live hearings may be conducted in-person or virtually where the parties, witnesses, and other participants are able to simultaneously see and hear each other with enabling technology.
-At the live hearing, the Decision Maker(s) will permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
-If a party does not have an advisor present at the live hearing, the University will provide that party an advisor of the University's choice to conduct cross-examination on the party's behalf.
+At the live hearing, the Decision Maker(s) will ask each party and any witnesses relevant questions and follow-up questions submitted in advance by the parties and their advisors, including those challenging credibility.
+If a party does not have an advisor present at the live hearing, the University will provide that party with an advisor.

-Following the conclusion of the live hearing, the decision maker(s) will submit a written determination regarding responsibility to the Title IX Coordinator and the Title IX Coordinator will provide the written determination to the parties simultaneously.
+Following the conclusion of the live hearing, the Decision-Making Body will submit a written determination regarding responsibility to the Title IX Coordinator and the Title IX Coordinator will provide the written determination to the parties simultaneously, which will include an explanation of appellate processes.